sjoerdvankreel/firefly-synth/manual.md

 to be the release section.
 Retrigger/multitrigger and follow/release envelope types are also implemented by considering all segments after the sustain point as a single "release"  section.

+The MSEG as a whole can be either set to absolute time or synced to project tempo (bars).
+When set to time, the total MSEG time is modulatable.

 ### GUI

 * Double-click an existing point to delete it.